Nancy McGovern: Career

-Nancy McGovern is the Director of Digital Preservation at MIT Libraries and the 72nd president of the Society of American Archivists (2016-2017).
+Dr. McGovern co-founded the Electronic Records Section of the Society of American Archivists (SAA) in 1993, co-founded and chaired the SAA Research Forum from 2007 to 2022, and recently served as the Society’s president.
+In 2009 she was named a Digital Preservation Pioneer by the National Digital Information Infrastructure Preservation Program (NDIIPP) and continues to be engaged with its successor, the National Digital Stewardship Alliance (NDSA).
+Since 2008, she has collaborated with community leaders in South Africa to develop and implement good practice for digital curation and preservation.
+At the 2015 International Conference on Digital Preservation (iPres), she convened the first community discussion on digital preservation storage and has since served on the working group that developed and maintains the Preservation Storage Criteria, a de facto community standard.
+For the International Council on Archives (ICA), she co-developed an online course “Managing Digital Archives” that has worldwide impact.
+Nancy McGovern was the 72nd president of the Society of American Archivists (2016-2017).
 She presented her SAA Presidential Address, "Archives, History, and Technology: Prologue and Possibilities for SAA and the Archival Community" at the 2018 Annual Meeting of the Society.
 McGovern was named a pioneer in digital preservation by the Library of Congress in 2010.
 McGovern was previously a research assistant professor and digital preservation officer at the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan and Director of Research and Assessment Services and digital preservation officer at Cornell University.
 McGovern's work has focused on digital preservation and practice since 1986, when she became senior staff of the Center for Electronic Records at the U.S. National Archives and Records Administration.

 In 2003, while working at Cornell, McGovern, with Anne R. Kenney, co-developed the Digital Preservation Management Workshop for digital preservation managers.
-The workshops have been attended by more than 500 participants representing more than 250 organizations from over 30 countries spanning 5 continents.
+The workshops and online tutorial she co-developed has been widely used by practitioners and academic programs since 2003, having been offered more than 60 times since 2003 to attendees from more than 30 countries.

+Since 2022 Dr. McGovern is the Director for Digital Preservation Instruction and Practice with Global Archivist LLC a consulting, coaching, and training small-business.